EverQuest II expansions: Age of Discovery

 Age of Discovery is the eighth EverQuest II expansion pack.
 In tandem with the launch of this expansion, SOE also converted EQ2 into a fully free-to-play MMO.
 Free players were restricted in what they could access and utilize, while players were able to upgrade to "Silver" level membership for a small one-time fee to get more access.
 A "Gold" membership cost the same as the existing monthly subscription plan, and gave full access to all areas and features.

 The expansion itself added the Beastlord class from the original EverQuest, new Reforging and Tradeskill Apprentice systems, hireable mercenary assistants, and the Dungeon Maker system allowing players to create their own shareable dungeons.

 Chains of Eternity

 Chains of Eternity is the ninth expansion to EverQuest II.
 This expansion contains features such as level increases, the Guild level cap raised to 95, Player level cap 95 and Tradeskill cap to 95, prestige abilities and game items only available in this expansion.

-Prestige Abilities - Each subclass will get access to new Prestige Abilities!
+Each subclass gets an access to new Prestige Abilities.